giammyisjammy/interlogica-coding-assignment/README.md

 - [Docker](https://docs.docker.com/engine/install/)
 - [Volta](https://docs.volta.sh/guide/getting-started)

-> Volta will switch to the appropriate `node` and `pnpm` version.
+> ℹ️ Volta will switch to the appropriate `node` and `pnpm` version.
 As an alternative, take a look at `package.json` in the root of the project section to know which version to use.
 >
 > ```json
 > // ./package.json